CardioComposer: Leveraging Differentiable Geometry for Compositional Control of Anatomical Diffusion Models: Background

 \section{Background}

-\textbf{Traditional Morphometric Modeling for Anatomy.} Anatomical modeling involves digitally quantifying and representing anatomical structures through geometric measurements.
-Traditional morphometric approaches characterize anatomy through intrinsic factors such as length, area, volume, and shape, as well as extrinsic factors such as position and orientation.
-These measurements are often performed in specialized coordinate systems adapted to specific anatomical contexts; curvilinear coordinates for vascular trees \cite{kadry2024morphology}, polar coordinates for valves \cite{abdelkhalek2023regionalpolar}, and custom coordinate systems for biventricular geometries \cite{pankewitz2024universalcoordinatesystem}.
-Geometric measurements enable various clinical applications, including cardiovascular risk stratification \cite{asheghan2023predictingssm, mahmod2023differentiatingstatisticalshape}, orthopedic diagnosis \cite{gatti2024shapemed}, and radiomics-based prognosis \cite{corti2025predictingradiomics}.
-However, traditional morphometric modeling faces two key challenges: it cannot capture complex nonlinear correlations between features, and multiple distinct anatomies may map to the same high-level measurements.
-To address these limitations, we propose a framework in which an unconditional diffusion model is controlled by traditional morphometric features (size, shape, position) to generate a wide variety of realistic anatomical structures, providing an approachable anatomical modeling interface for both clinical and engineering workflows that involve numerical simulation. \\
+\textbf{Traditional Morphometric Modeling for Anatomy.} Morphometry involves quantifying anatomical structure through geometric measurements.
+Traditional morphometric approaches measure intrinsic features such as length, area, volume, and shape, as well as extrinsic factors such as position and orientation.
+Geometric measurements enable applications such as cardiovascular risk stratification \citep{asheghan2023predictingssm, mahmod2023differentiatingstatisticalshape} and orthopedic diagnosis \citep{gatti2024shapemed}.
+However, traditional morphometric approaches face two key challenges: they cannot represent complex relationships between features, and multiple distinct anatomies may map to the same high-level measurements.
+To address these limitations, we propose a framework in which an unconditional diffusion model is controlled by traditional morphometric features (size, shape, and position) to generate a variety of realistic anatomical structures, providing an approachable anatomical modeling interface for both clinical and engineering workflows involving numerical simulation. \\